Stable super-resolution limit and smallest singular value of restricted Fourier matrices: Min-max error and worst case analysis

-\item While both $\theta$ and $\theta_*$ depend on three parameters, Theorem \ref{thm:theta} and Proposition \ref{prop:upper} suggest that they should only depend on two parameters, the super-resolution factor $\SRF=N/M$ and the sparsity $S$.
-Additionally, we can only reliably perform the experiments for modest size of $\SRF^{S-1}$, or else numerical round off errors become significant. \end{enumerate}
+Second, while both $\theta$ and $\psi$ depend on three parameters, Theorem \ref{thm:theta} and Proposition \ref{prop:upper} suggest that after safely ignoring the $\sqrt M$ scaling factor, they should only depend on two parameters, the super-resolution factor $\SRF=N/M$ and the sparsity $S$.
+Additionally, we can only reliably perform the experiments for modest size of $\SRF^{S-1}$, or else numerical round off errors become significant.

-Figure \ref{fig:exper2} displays the values of $\theta$ and $\theta_*$ as functions of $\SRF$ as well as their ratios.
-The left figure suggests that, if $\SRF\geq 2$, then for some unknown $c_*(M,S)>0$,

-The right figure displays the ratio between $\theta_*$ and $\theta$.
+Figure \ref{fig:exper2} (a) displays the values of $\theta$ and $\psi$ as functions of $\SRF$.
+Since the slope of both curves are identical, they verify that Theorem \ref{thm:theta} correctly quantifies the dependence of the min-max error on $\SRF$.
+Figure \ref{fig:exper2} (b) displays the ratio between $\psi$ and $\theta$.
 As a consequence of inequalities \eqref{eq:ratio}, this experiment also indirectly provides us information about the ratio of $\Theta$ and $\theta$.
-The lines in the right figure are horizontal, which confirms our theory that, if $\SRF\geq \pi S$, then there exists an unknown constant $c(M,S)>0$ such that
+The lines in Figure \ref{fig:exper2} (b) are horizontal, which confirms our theory that, if $\SRF\geq \pi S$, then there exists a $c(M,S)>0$ such that

-The figure also provides us with information about the behavior of $c_*(M,S)$ and $c(M,S)$.
-As seen in the figure, $\theta_*/\theta$ grows in $S$.
-Observe that the implicit constant $C(M,S)$ in \eqref{thm3lower} scales like $S^{-S+1/2}$, which is super-exponentially decaying in $S$.
-Thus, this experiment shows that $c(M,S)$ and $c_*(M,S)$ also decay rapidly in $S$.